danlechambre/danlechambre.com/content/one-offs/cv.md

 <p class="md-subtitle">July 2023 - Present</p>

-Building the Hark Platform, enabling businesses to connect to, analyse and optimise their industrial assets, buildings and energy in real-time.
-Working with a Product Team and other engineers to build high-impact features at velocity.
+Building the Hark Platform, enabling businesses to connect to, analyse, and optimise their industrial assets, buildings and energy in real-time.

+Working across the UI and Node 'back-end for front-end', planning and delivering impactful features at pace with a focus on performance and scalability.
+For example end to end creation of high-volume, interactive tables and charts containing thousands of data points.

 <div class="md-callout">

-**Tools:** React, Node, TypeScript, Styled Components, Webpack, Azure DevOps
+**Tools:** React, Node, TypeScript, Highcharts, Styled Components, Webpack, Azure DevOps

 </div>